A Closer Look at Classification Evaluation Metrics and a Critical Reflection of Common Evaluation Practice: Abstract

 \section{Abstract}

 Classification systems are evaluated in a countless number of papers.
 However, we find that evaluation practice is often nebulous.
 Frequently, metrics are selected without arguments, and blurry terminology invites misconceptions.
 For instance, many works use so-called `macro' metrics to rank systems (e.g., `macro F1') but do not clearly specify what they would expect from such a `macro' metric.
-This is problematic, since picking a metric can affect paper findings as well as shared task rankings, and thus any clarity in the process should be maximized.
+This is problematic, since picking a metric can affect research findings, and thus any clarity in the process should be maximized.

-Starting from the intuitive concepts of \textit{bias} and \textit{prevalence}, we perform an analysis of common evaluation metrics, considering expectations as found expressed in papers.
-Equipped with a thorough understanding of the metrics, we survey metric selection in recent shared tasks of Natural Language Processing.
-The results show that metric choices are often not supported with convincing arguments, an issue that can make any ranking seem arbitrary.
-This work aims at providing overview and guidance for more informed and transparent metric selection, fostering meaningful evaluation.
+Starting from the intuitive concepts of \textit{bias} and \textit{prevalence}, we perform an analysis of common evaluation metrics.
+The analysis helps us understand the metrics' underlying properties, and how they align with expectations as found expressed in papers.
+Then we reflect on the practical situation in the field, and survey evaluation practice in recent shared tasks.
+We find that metric selection is often not supported with convincing arguments, an issue that can make a system ranking seem arbitrary.
+Our work aims at providing overview and guidance for more informed and transparent metric selection, fostering meaningful evaluation.